bnmoch3/blog/_posts/2024-06-11-leanstore.md

 ## Replacement Strategy 2: Swizzling-Based Second Chance Implementation

-Right when I though Leanstore's replacement couldn't approach couldn't get any better, the authors go ahead to switch to something simpler that still does the job quite fine - turns out the Cooling Stage was adding unnecessary complexity [6].
+Right when I though Leanstore's replacement approach couldn't get any better, the authors go ahead to switch to something simpler that still does the job quite fine - turns out the Cooling Stage was adding unnecessary complexity [6].
 Currently, Leanstore uses Second Chance replacement.
 A swizzled page is assumed to be, or rather starts of as hot, so no need to set the hit bit upon a cache hit as is the case in the textbook version of Second Chance.
 Hence, accessing a hot page still incurs the same cost as in the initial version.

 As for selecting candidates for eviction, a random set of 64 buffer frames is sampled.
 Within that set, Leanstore carries out the following actions depending